wjidea/wjidea.github.io-src/content/posts/12_rmaps.md

 Template: article
 Status: published

-I have been wokring on my population genetics project.
+I have been working on my population genetics project.
 One of the main thing is to plot the data in the context of the sampling locations.
 I have been searching all different kinds of solutions.
 One of the best for my application was to use the packages: maps, mapplots.

 Below are my R code for plotting the partial US and Argentina maps.